gofynd/asyncio-requests/README.md

 * Has an inbuilt circuit breaker
 * Currently supports infinite nested depth of pre and post processors
 * Retry Functionality
-* Exceptions can be contributed in the utilities and you can use your own exceptions in the circuit breaker config as well.
+* Exceptions can be contributed in the utilities, and you can use your own exceptions in the circuit breaker config as well.
+* Direct File Upload functionality.
+ToDo - Multipart(Open for contribution)

+Params -

 <table>
   <tbody>